Does pregnancy affect teeth and gums?

-If you’ve never had problems with your gums and suddenly during pregnancy they are bleeding, swollen or uncomfortable, don't worry.
+If you’ve never had problems with your gums; suddenly experiencing bleeding, swollen, or uncomfortable gums during pregnancy can be a shock.
 It's completely normal as hormonal changes can directly cause issues with your gums during pregnancy.
-Below we outline some of the most common gum problems that women face during pregnancy.
+Let's take a look at some of the most common gum problems that women face when pregnant.

 Sore gums during pregnancy